DeSales University's Title IX Policy

 - The Clery Act – Reporting of Crime Statistics

-- Reporting Sex Discrimination Including Sexual Harassment Sexual Violence
+- Reporting Sex Discrimination Including Sexual Harassment and Sexual Violence

 - Protecting You/Immediate Action to Keep the Campus Safe